-Encryption - Select the type of algorithm you want to use, TKIP or AES, from the Encryption drop-down menu.
+Encryption - Select the type of algorithm, TKIP or AES, from the Encryption drop-down menu.

-Passphrase - Enter a Passphrase, also called a pre-shared key, of 8-63 characters in the Passphrase field.
+Passphrase - Enter a Passphrase of 8-63 characters in the Passphrase field.

-Click the Next button to continue or the Back button to return to the previous screen.
+Click the Next button to continue to the Confirm New Settings screen or the Back button to return to the previous screen.